 - for security reasons personal information will only be sent by encrypted email if this is the method by which you choose to receive your information.

-If you want information other than your own personal information please check that it is not already available through our publication scheme.
+If you want information other than your own personal information, this will be handled under the Freedom of Information Act 2000 or Environmental Information Regulations 2004, please check that it is not already available through our publication scheme.
 If the information is not available we need;

 - the request to be in writing.
 This can be a letter or an email or you can use our online form or download and return our access to information request form.

-- an address for us to send the response, for electronic files this can be an email address.
+- a name and address for us to send the response, for electronic files this can be an email address.

 - a description of the information you want.